ngworker/lumberjack/README.md

 ### Default options

 Lumberjack's configuration is flexible.
-You can provide a full configuration object, a partial option set or no options at all.
+You can provide a full configuration object, a partial option set, or no options at all.

 Lumberjack replaces omitted options with defaults.